JoshWComeau

 It's worth pointing out that as a cis white guy, I am privileged enough that I can get away with stuff like this without worrying about any repercussions.
 Unfortunately, your experience might vary, especially if you're an underrepresented minority in tech.
 A safer bet might be to reach out to your PM and ask for permission first, instead of forgiveness later.

-Link to this heading
+Link to this heading“Should designers code?”

 Every few months, this question is asked on Design Twitter, and everyone jumps in with hot takes.
 I am not a designer, and am woefully out of my depth when it comes to answering this question, but I do have one strong opinion: if designers want to code, we should do whatever we can to enable them.

 I've worked on teams where designers knew CSS, and wanted to be able to make small tweaks, stuff like adjusting font sizes and positions.
 Sometimes, developers are hesitant—there's a concern that it will eat up a bunch of their time.
-Especially if the codebase is complex and has a lot of quirks (which is very nearly every codebase?), the concern goes like this: “It would take me longer to teach you how to fix it than it would for me to just fix it myself”.
+Especially if the codebase is complex and has a lot of quirks (which is every production codebase), the concern goes like this: “It would take me longer to teach you how to fix it than it would for me to just fix it myself”.

 The problem is that we often say this while ignoring a pile of tickets that designers have opened.
 We can't have it both ways; either we agree to promptly address any design feedback we receive, or we find a way to empower designers to make those changes themselves (if they want to).
 While it might take a bit more developer time upfront, it's an investment in the future.